Jonas Myrin: 2007–2013: Breakthrough as a songwriter

-Myrin has collaborated on a number of songs with Lauren Daigle, including "Loyal" in 2016.
+2016–2018: Major label collaborations

-Myrin's song, "Your Spirit", which he co-wrote with Kim Walker-Smith, Matt Redman and Natasha Cobbs Leonard, became an international hit with Cobb's recording, propelling the album "Heart" to No. 1 on the Gospel Album chart.
-The song took off and Walker-Smith and Gabriella Rocha collaborated for a Portuguese version called "Teu Espírito", and it was released in Brazil.
+Myrin collaborated with Lauren Daigle on several songs, including "Loyal" in 2016.
+He co-wrote "Your Spirit" with Kim Walker-Smith, Matt Redman and Tasha Cobbs Leonard, which was recorded by Cobbs Leonard and propelled her album Heart.Passion.Pursuit to No. 1 on the Gospel Albums chart.
+A Portuguese version, "Teu Espírito", recorded by Walker-Smith and Gabriela Rocha, was subsequently released in Brazil.

-In 2018, Myrin wrote the AC hit, "Great Things", with Phil Wickham for his Living Hope album, and the song was nominated for Worship Recorded Song of the Year in the Dove Awards 2020.
-Later in the year, Myrin was chosen by Universal Music Publishing's stable of songwriters to travel to Rio de Janeiro, Brazil, to compose with Vanessa da Mata Ana Carolina, and Antonio Villeroy.
+In 2017, he wrote and performed "Sadness (Who's Laughing Now)" for the Sony Pictures film Rough Night.

-"Being able to absorb these different genres is fascinating," Myrin told UBC – União Brasileira de Compositores magazine while he was in Brazil.
-"You can write a bossa nova in Los Angeles.
-But it's not the same as composing with someone who has it in their blood.
+In 2018, Myrin co-wrote "Great Things" with Phil Wickham for his album Living Hope, which received a Dove Award nomination for Worship Recorded Song of the Year in 2020.
+Later that year, he travelled to Rio de Janeiro as part of Universal Music Publishing Group's songwriter programme, collaborating with Vanessa da Mata, Ana Carolina and Antonio Villeroy.

-In 2018, Myrin began a professional relationship with Barbra Streisand.
-He co-wrote and co-produced four songs on Streisand's album Walls including "What's On Your Mind", "Don't Lie to Me", "The Rain Will Fall", and "Better Angels". (the latter produced by David Foster).
-Walls reached No. 6 on Billboard 200 chart.
-Walls was nominated for Grammy Award for Best Traditional Pop Vocal Album at the 2020 Grammy Awards, and was named one of Rolling Stone magazine's 20 Best Pop Albums of 2018.
+Also in 2018, Myrin co-wrote and co-produced four songs on Barbra Streisand's album Walls, including "What's On Your Mind", "Don't Lie to Me", "The Rain Will Fall" and "Better Angels" (the latter produced by David Foster).
+Walls reached No. 6 on the Billboard 200 and was nominated for the Grammy Award for Best Traditional Pop Vocal Album at the 2020 Grammy Awards.
+Rolling Stone named it one of the 20 Best Pop Albums of 2018.

-Myrin worked with France's Gaëtan Roussel on his Traffic album, including songs "Tu Me Manques", "Le jour et a nuit" – on which he played piano, and the single, "Hope" featuring his vocals. "...sometimes you meet someone very different from you, something can happen out of that," said Roussel of working with Myrin."
+Myrin also worked with French singer Gaëtan Roussel on his album Traffic, co-writing and performing on several tracks including the single "Hope".

-For Andrea Bocelli, he co-wrote "Gloria the Gift of Life", which appeared on Bocelli's album, Si, the first classical album to reach No. 1 on the Billboard 200 in the United States as well as on the United Kingdom's album chart.
-The song was featured as the end title of the movie Fatima.
+For Andrea Bocelli, Myrin co-wrote "Gloria the Gift of Life", which appeared on Bocelli's album Sì, the first classical album to reach No. 1 on the Billboard 200 in the United States and on the UK Albums Chart.